 Among the most logical alternatives considered were how the teams involved fared against each other during the course of the season.

-If it was any consolation to fans, the Canadiens rebounded the following season to lay claim on the Cup once again - their fifth in seven seasons.
+If it was any consolation to fans, the Canadiens rebounded the following season to lay claim on the Stanley Cup once again; their fifth in seven seasons.

-Judging by the former Canadiens comments, the players hardly seem consoled by the lost opportunity.
+Judging by the former-Canadiens comments, the players hardly seem consoled for the lost opportunity.

-The fact remains - and the notion could also parallel the 2006-06 edition of the Habs - the 1970 team did not do what it needed to at the time.
-They left their fate in the hands of others - always a dangerous proposition.
+The fact remains — and the notion could also parallel the 2006-06 edition of the Habs — the 1969-70 team did not do what it needed to at the time.
+They left their fate in the hands of others.